Asilomar Conference Grounds

+Conference center in California, U.S.

 Asilomar Conference Grounds is a conference center originally built for the Young Women's Christian Association (YWCA).
 It is located on the western tip of the Monterey Peninsula in Pacific Grove, California, near what was formerly known as Moss Beach.
 Between 1913 and 1929, architect Julia Morgan designed 16 buildings on the property, 11 of which remain standing today.
 The area is recognized as the homeland of the Rumsen Ohlone people.

 Name

 The conference facilities were originally known as "Guardamar".
 In 1913, Phoebe Hearst proposed a naming competition, resulting in the selection of "Asilomar."
 The winning entry was submitted by Helen Salisbury, a Stanford University student, who created a portmanteau from the Spanish words asilo ("refuge") and mar ("sea").
 In 1956, Asilomar was incorporated into the California State Parks system, and Moss Beach was renamed Asilomar State Beach after the conference grounds.

 History

 The YWCA Pacific Coast conferences were originally held at the Capitola, California hotel until 1911.
 Following growth in attendance and a desire to establish a permanent location, Phoebe Hearst hosted the 1912 conference at her hacienda in Pleasanton, California.
 Proceeds from that event were used to secure land for a permanent site.
 A committee persuaded the Pacific Improvement Company to donate 30 acre to the YWCA in 1912.
 In early 1913, it was announced that Julia Morgan, then engaged with the Oakland YWCA building, would also design the new Asilomar campgrounds in the Arts & Crafts style.
 Construction began in the spring of 1913, and by August, the Social Hall and Longhouses were completed, hosting 300 girls for the inaugural summer program.
 Merrill Hall, Morgan’s final design for Asilomar, was dedicated in 1928.

 Several other prominent California women including Ellen Browning Scripps, Mrs. Warren Olney Jr. and Mary Sroufe Merrill were involved in the creation of the retreat.

 In 1956, the State of California acquired Asilomar and commissioned architect John Carl Warnecke to design seven additional buildings to expand the grounds.
 Asilomar was declared a National Historic Landmark in 1987 for its role in women's recreation, the development of the YWCA, and the resort heritage of nearby Monterey, California.